NitorCreations/nameless-deploy-tools/docs/commands.md

-Exports ndt parameters into component/azure-name/variables.json and deploys template.yaml or template.bicep with the azure cli referencing the parameter file
+Exports ndt parameters into component/azure-name/variables.json and deploys template.yaml or template.bicep with the azure cli referencing the parameter file If pre_deploy.sh and post_deploy.sh exist and are executable in the subcompoent directory, they will be executed before and after the deployment, respectively.

 positional arguments:
   component   the component directory where the azure directory is